 Due to the increased cost of service and the desire to maintain our infrastructure, the Town Council and staff annually review water and sewer rates.
 To ensure these reviews are unbiased and impartial, it is a good practice to conduct a water and sewer rate study every 5-7 years.
-In February of 2019, the NC Rural Water Association conducted a water and sewer rate study for the Town and the 20/21 FY recommended rate increase will be the first year of implementation of this study.
+In February of 2019, the N. C. Rural Water Association conducted a water and sewer rate study for the Town and the 20/21 FY recommended rate increase will be the first year of implementation of this study.
 This recommendation balances both the need to continue providing the highest quality of service possible, with the desire to provide the most economical cost to our customers.

 In light of the need to maintain Enterprise Fund reserves to address anticipated system improvements, maintain solvency, and meet unanticipated emergencies, both the staff and the Town Council are urged to maintain adequate financial planning for the future.
-Therefore, it is recommended that the Town continue to follow the recommended 5-year plan set forth by the NC Rural Water Association in the 2019 rate study for the Town of Sawmills.
+Therefore, it is recommended that the Town continue to follow the recommended 5-year plan set forth by the N. C. Rural Water Association in the 2019 rate study for the Town of Sawmills.

 The NCRWA also highly recommended that the Town revise the current water rate structure.
 Representatives conducting the water rate study believed that it would be extremely difficult for the Town to secure grant funding in the future with the current format.
-This is an issue that will be addressed by the staff during the 20/21 FY and a recommendation made to Council that could ultimately impact the rate structure for the 21/22 FY.
+This is an issue that will be addressed by the staff during the 21/22 FY and a recommendation made to Council that could ultimately impact the rate structure for the 22/23 FY.
+This was initially slated for the 20/21 FY, however, because of staff constraints directly related to the COVID pandemic, it has been pushed to the 21/22 FY.